Coronavirus Post: History teaches lessons yet again

 And she’s embarking on a project that records the history of the COVID-19 pandemic and its effect on New York's people and communities.

-What is happening right now must not be forgotten, she notes, and recognizes the need to document these experiences so that they can inform the response to future crises.
+What is happening right now must not be forgotten, she notes, recognizing the need to document these experiences so that they can inform the response to future crises.

 Huber wants to record your witness-to-history experiences during the COVID-19 pandemic: